teiid/teiid.io/content/about.md

 Teiid has a [long history](./history) of addressing the data access needs of any size enterprise environment.
 Have a look at [Why Teiid?](../about/why-teiid) and the [FAQ](faq) to see if this project is a good fit for your needs.

-Teiid is [open source](/community/contributing/) and has been a part of the [JBoss Community](http://jboss.org) of projects for over 10 years.
+Teiid is [open source](/community/contributing/) and has been a part of the [JBoss Community](https://developer.jboss.org/welcome) of projects under the Red Hat umbrella for over 10 years.

 ---
 ## Core Teiid Components